luci/recipes-py/doc/turboci.md

   * Resolution events
   * Resolution

-Writers to the graph are only concerned about composing the predicate, which is a [`DependencyGroup`] which is composed of:
+Writers to the workplan are only concerned about composing the predicate, which is a [`DependencyGroup`] which is composed of:
   * Edges
   * Nested DependencyGroups